 Check the luggage right after you get back home.
 Do not delay this at any cost.
 When you arrive at your place, remove the whole luggage from your suitcase and place it on the floor.
 Don’t do it on a carpet.
 You won’t be able to see the bugs and some may escape without being noticed.

 When you’re done with this, continue with a close inspection of the suitcase.
 Use a flashlight to make a careful revision of the seams, folds and pockets of your suitcase.
 Look for tiny bed bug eggs and living insects.
-If there are any insect, vacuum the suitcase in an attempt to remove some of the bed bugs.
+If there is any insect, vacuum the suitcase in an attempt to remove some of the bed bugs.
 Use this comprehensive guide on how to clean your suitcase when you're done with the inspection of the luggage.

 Other Places to Check For Bed Bugs